Prabhas31/ERP-FRAMEWORK/README.md

 # 📱 Emergency Phone Recovery Framework (ERP Framework)

+## 📄 Documentation

+The complete project report is available in this repository:

+📘 ANUMULA PRABHAS (23261A6602) IOMP DOCUMENTATION.pdf

 ## 🔥 Project Overview
 The Emergency Phone Recovery Framework (ERP Framework) is an Android-based mobile security system designed to help users recover lost or stolen smartphones.
 It provides a secure, database-driven approach to device tracking, authentication, and recovery.